Blog

 • meets baseline compliance standards

-If something is missing or unclear, the file is returned to the authorized agent, not refused.
+If something is missing or unclear, the file is returned to the authorised agent, but not rejected.

 While this is usually fixable, the correction and re-upload process often adds weeks—and in some cases resets the application’s position in the queue.